Study obligations for your student visa

 Please note if you have not completed eight (8) credit points over Trimester 1 and 2, Trimester 3 will become a compulsory study period for you in order to complete your studies by the end date listed on your CoE.

 As an international student, you may study one third (or equivalent) of your course units online.
 However, you must be enrolled in at least one located (on campus) unit in each compulsory study period, unless you are completing your final unit of study.
 If you do not adhere to this rule, you may not be eligible to apply for a new CoE.
-This means you will need to return to your home country and complete the remainder of your course as a Cloud Campus student.
+This means you will need to return to your home country and complete the remainder of your course as an online student.

 Exceptions to study load requirements